andboss25/repeler-pro/README.md

 # repeler-pro
-Anti nuke / Anti raid
+Anti nuke / Anti raid , easy to use!